African Journals OnLine

-African Journals OnLine (AJOL) is a South African non-profit organization with headquarters in Grahamstown.
+African Journals OnLine (AJOL) is a South African non-profit organization with headquarters in Makhanda.
 It is dedicated to improving the online visibility and access to the published scholarly research of African-based academics.
-By using the internet as a gateway, AJOL aims to enhance conditions for African learning as well as African development.
+AJOL aims to enhance conditions for African learning as well as African development.

+With partners INASP, AJOL developed the unique Journal Publishing Practices and Standards (JPPS) framework to increase the visibility and credibility of research published in the Southern hemisphere.

 Information inequality

 Of the 50 least developed countries in the world, 33 are in Africa.
 There is widespread awareness of the importance of education in addressing poverty in the long term, usually with an emphasis on primary and secondary education.
 A concurrent focus on higher education on the continent is also needed for African countries to sustainably develop their capacity and economies and lift the region out of underdevelopment.

 Primarily due to difficulties accessing them, African research papers have been under-utilised, under-valued and under-cited in the international and African research arenas.
 To date, the main information resources, published journals and journal articles available to and used by researchers, librarians and students in Africa are the same as those used in Europe and America.
 This is because information from the developed world is usually more readily available than that of developing countries.
 However, it does not adequately reflect the research output of Africa and is not always relevant or appropriate for higher education in Africa.
 Although access to global information resources is essential; equally important and essential is access to the local research output from the continent.

 Despite the wide range of capacity and resources within and between African countries, a legitimate generalization is that strengthening research and research-publishing are crucial priorities for improving higher education in Africa.
 At the same time as information sources from the developed world are currently made available for free to Africa (such as HINARI, AGORA, OARE (Online Access to Research in the Environment), JSTOR African Access Initiative, and Aluka), there needs to be a corresponding focus on the online availability of information from Africa if increased local capacity in research and dissemination is to be attained.
 To this end, in a high-tech, information hungry and rapidly globalising world, higher education in Africa needs technological tools to share and build on its own research output with neighbouring countries and the rest of the world.

 Scholarly journals remain a vital and entrenched means of academic communication.
 In the information age, providing electronic access to journals is becoming the norm if that research is to reach the international audience who need to be aware of it.
 Many worthy peer-reviewed scholarly journals publishing from Africa lack the means to host their content online in isolation.
 Others do have sufficient resources but cannot attain the online visibility necessary to increase awareness of the valuable research contained within.
 There is a need to support the ongoing functioning and sustainability of journals publishing research from Africa.